-- Big memory capacity (256MB), enough to store 32 images without flushing memory - Low dynamic power consumption (Max Supply voltage: 1.9V, Maximum current: 190mA) - Fast operating frequency (200Mhz) resulting in low memory access time (5ns).
-It even excels many of its SRAM counterparts. - It is cheap (a bit over \$10) and takes only one chip to store multiple pictures.
-Some SRAM counterparts can provide faster access time (0.45ns).
-But their price with same memory capacity (256MB) goes beyond few thousands).
+- Big memory capacity (256MB), enough to store 32 images without flushing memory - Low dynamic power consumption (Max Supply voltage: 1.9V, Maximum current:190mA) - Fast operating frequency (200Mhz) resulting in low memory access time (5ns).
+It even excels many of its SRAM counterparts. - It is cheap (about \$10) and takes only one chip to store multiple pictures.
+Some SRAM counterparts can provide faster access time (0.45ns) however the price for the same memory capacity (256MB) goes beyond \$1000.